Architect in ChargeLuis Gonzalo Arias Recalde

 Design TeamCristian Eugen Boz, Juan Miguel Quirosa García, Daniel Moreno García, Abaco ingenieros

-From the architect.
+Text description provided by the architects.
 C&C are a young couple, living in rented accommodation and dreaming of owning their own home .

 The current economic situation and lack of credit support made their dream become impossible because they can not afford to buy a home or a plot of land at the current market prices.

 Times of crisis = opportunity time.
 The parents of C have for years a second home which they used in weekends and partially in the summer, built in a neighborhood on the outskirts of Granada, fits the needs that C & C require for their home, offering them their second house as a starting point.